Frequently Asked Questions

 Courses may be taken in a university undergraduate program, community college, or even online.
 The official transcript reflecting the course(s) and grade(s) must be submitted prior to matriculation.
 The Associate Director of Academic Programs can help answer questions about this requirement, provide information on online courses, and help review class syllabi if you intend to enroll in a class.

 Yes, there are many opportunities to plan a visit.
 First, stop by the RSPH Admission page for recruitment events and tour information.
-RSPH Open House: Destination Public Health is held every October and provides insight into the field of public health and an overview of Rollins School of Public Health and individual departments and disciplines.
+Destination Public Health is an open house held every October and provides insight into the field of public health and an overview of Rollins School of Public Health and individual departments and disciplines.
 This event is open to the general public, but register online to secure your space.

-Visit Emory! is an annual spring event for newly accepted applicants usually held the last Thursday and Friday in March.
+Visit Emory is an annual spring event for newly accepted applicants in March.
 It is designed to provide in-depth information about our academic programs, student services, and public health community.
 Scheduled activities will give you the opportunity to interact with our talented student body, engage in dialogue with distinguished faculty members, and tour the many outstanding facilities which are a part of Emory University and the Rollins School of Public Health.
 Accepted applicants receive details about the event from the admissions office.

 Attend a monthly Admissions Information Session, ask questions for the panel, and participate in a tour.
-Depending on how much time you have, you can meet with the department Associate Director of Academic Programs (ADAP), Ariadne Swichtenberg and/or with an EH faculty member.
-You can view faculty profiles online or email Ariadne with your interests for a few recommendations.
-Ariadne may also help arrange a visit to an EH class or a meeting with current students.
+Depending on how much time you have, you can meet with a department academic advisor (ADAP), a student ambassador, and/or an EH faculty member.
+You can view faculty profiles online or email program coordinator Colton Nettleton (email@example.com) with your interests for a few recommendations.
+Colton may also help arrange a visit to an EH class or a meeting with current students.
 Other offices you may want to arrange visits with include Office of Career Development or Emory Financial Aid.